Why Do Adventists Worship on Saturday?

 Why is Saturday special?

-The Ten Commandments are a demonstration of our love for God (the first four) and our love for others (the last six).
+The Ten Commandments aren’t an arbitrary list of rules.
+They show us what it means to love God (the first four) and love others (the last six).

 Side view of a man sitting on church sanctuary steps, hands folded, contemplating why do SDA worship on Saturday.